Shopping is often hampered by congested car parks, frayed tempers and countless examples of poor driver behaviour.

 What do in any accident?

 If you have an accident, stay calm.
-Obtain the other party's details and information on their vehicle.
-Use you phone to take photos of the vehicles, the damaged areas, the environment and anything else you think may be relevant.
+Obtain the other party’s details and information on their vehicle.
+Use your phone to take photos of the vehicles, the damaged areas, the environment and anything else you think may be relevant.
 If there are witnesses obtain the name and address of the witnesses.
 If things become hostile, call security or the police.

 Ms Cain explained that security footage could be useful and the more information you gather, the better.